dustinpfister/blog_posts/_posts/js-javascript-date-get-num-of-days-between-two-dates.md

 In this example I am refraining from rounding the result when using the getDayDiff1 method.
 This is something that I think should be left alone when making a method for creating a number of days between to date objects.
 In the event that there is a slight discrepancy in time, how that would be handled will depend on the code of the application that uses something like this.
 In general it might be a good idea to use Math.round, rather than Ceil or floor.

-## 2 - An overly complex solution that involves looping, and getting the number of days in a month
+## 2 - An overly complex solution that involves looping, getting the number of days in a month, and does not work so great.

 In this section I will be going over a more complicated way of doing the same thing when it comes to getting a number of days between two date objects.
 This solution involves a trick that can be used to get the number of days in a month, by adding one to the month argument, and setting zero as the day of the month, resulting in getting the last day of the current month.
 From there the get date method can be used to get the number of days in a month.
 With this it is just a matter of doing so for all months of interest, tabulating the number of days for each month, and then just adding and subtracting days to adjust with what is going on with the day of the month of the two date objects.